kickaha2019/articles/Diary/2012/index.md

----
-blurb: A cruise to the Azores followed by a sad homecoming
+@blurb		A cruise to the Azores followed by a sad homecoming
----